Last Updated on June 14, 2025 by Alexx

 Whakarewarewa Forest (also known as the Redwoods) is a Rotorua must-do.

 The Redwoods Treewalk is a network of eco-suspended bridges connecting gigantic Redwood trees, giving you a spectacular view of the forest.
 It takes about 30 minutes to do the loop.
+They often have last minute discounts available through BookMe so check that if you’re hoping to go in the next few days.

 21. Try a hangi dinner